shiyu-wangbyte/MM-PB-GB-SA_Benchmarks/README.md

 ## Overview

+This library contains:
-This library contains molecular structures of the article "MM/PB(GB)SA Benchmarks on Soluble Proteins and Membrane Proteins" in and a tutorial of "Obtaining a gromacs topology with an off-center charge"
+1. molecular structures of the article "MM/PB(GB)SA Benchmarks on Soluble Proteins and Membrane Proteins" in Membrane and
+2. and a tutorial of "Obtaining a gromacs topology with an off-center charge"

 # Reference